Tone in writing can make or break your piece. It can be the difference between a bland, banal article and one that is engaging and easy to read.

 Simply put, tone in writing is the author's attitude towards the subject.

-Tone can be conveyed in plenty of ways—through word choice, the level of formality or informality, sentence structure, and even the punctuation you use.
+Tone can be conveyed in plenty of ways—through word choice, the level of formality or informality, sentence structure, the punctuation you use, and even transitions between fonts which can be balance with font management software.

 It can range from angry and frustrated to light and breezy, and everything in between.